-As a postgraduate research student in the School of Fine Art, History of Art and Cultural Studies, you will have a range of opportunities and resources to support your studies.
+As a postgraduate researcher in the School of Fine Art, History of Art and Cultural Studies, you will have a range of opportunities and resources to support your studies.
 You will become an integral part of our School community where staff and students get to know one another and encourage each other in their intellectual journey.

 As well as providing academic support, your wellbeing is important to us and a range of experts on campus will provide professional support when you need it.

 You are encouraged from the start to have a voice in the direction of our School.
 Our Director of Graduate Studies hosts regular opportunities for research students to have a forum to raise questions and influence developments.

 Dedicated postgraduate research rooms provide an excellent setting for working with your fellow PhD students and enhance the sense of a supportive postgraduate research community.
 They have created a welcoming environment for many conversations that have led to seminars and conferences run by our doctoral students.

 You’’ll also have access to a common room shared with staff, where you can eat lunch, make a coffee and discuss your research with peers.